11425 Fairoak Dr

 Why Did She Leave The House?

-Brigid Shawn O’Grady was the only child of a farmer and his wife in long ago County Clare in Ireland.
-Her parents loved her very much despite the fact that she was born with a deformity; a terribly misshaped foot.
+Brigid was the only child of a Michael O’Grady and his wife, Mary.
+Her parents loved her very much despite the fact that she was born with that terribly misshapen foot.

 From the day she was born, the people of the nearby village heard of the deformity and imagined her difference signified the most horrible of things.
 Even without seeing the child, many simply decided that she must be evil.
 Simply put, the poor child scared just about everyone one except her parents.
 They loved their daughter very much and did all they could to protect her.
 They kept her at home and never took her to town or to any public gathering.